avnishaks/netflix-gpt/README.md

 15. Unsubscribe to onAuthStateChange callback
 16. Register TMDB api and create react app
 17. Fetch the movie details from TMDB and also able to render the Trailer video
+18. Build the secondary container with the movie list , create custom hook for popular movies.
+19. MovieList and MovieCard is done

 # Features :